University Student Housing

 Refunds of Room and Board Payments

-Students who withdraw from courses or have an approved Contract Release during a semester will receive a prorated refund of their room and board payments based on check-out date and based on the University Student Housing Refund Schedule unless they are suspended by the university or evicted for conduct.
+Students who withdraw from courses or have an approved Contract Release during a semester will receive a percentage based refund of their room and board payments based on check-out date and based on the University Student Housing Refund Schedule unless they are suspended by the university or evicted for conduct.

 Rooms are held until the first hour of classes on the first class day of the semester.